 A. Yes, I am teaching, not because I have to but because I want to.
 Generally I’ve taught one course a year while being dean.
 Last year I taught English 20, which is the first half of the British literature survey from 1350 to 1660.
 I think quite frankly where undergraduates are concerned, the College dean needs to be in the classroom some to really understand what goes on in the College.
 You need to be on the front lines.

-Q. I hear you’ve been sitting in on some undergraduate science
+Q. I hear you’ve been sitting in on some undergraduate science classes.

 A. I became very interested this year in science education because though it’s not my world I do hear from students that they have a lot of questions and concerns about general education in science for non-science students—people like myself.